-The honey cowl, a hypnotically beautiful infinity scarf made from Tosh DK, or Tosh Merino, proves year after year to be a crowd-pleasing pattern.
-Using one to two skeins for a single or double wrap cowl, this accessory sits pretty against your neck in any of the expansive Madeline Tosh colorways.
-Stop by the shop to see any of our many honey cowls in person.
+The honey cowl, a hypnotically beautiful infinity scarf, can be made from a variety of Madelinetosh yarns (including Tosh DK, Tosh Merino DK, Vintage or Pashmina Worsted).
+Year after year it proves to be a crowd-pleasing pattern.
+Using one to two skeins for a single or double wrap cowl, this accessory sits pretty against your neck in any of the expansive Madelinetosh colorways.
+Stop by the shop to see any of our many honey cowls in person!

 April 21, 2013